Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Abstract

 \section{Abstract}

-Deep learning (DL) techniques have been extensively employed in magnetic resonance imaging (MRI) reconstruction, delivering notable performance enhancements over traditional non-DL methods.
-Nonetheless, recent studies have identified vulnerabilities in these models during testing, namely, their susceptibility to (\textit{i}) worst-case measurement perturbations and to (\textit{ii}) variations in training/testing settings like acceleration factors and k-space sampling locations.
-This paper addresses the robustness challenges by leveraging diffusion models.
-In particular, we present a robustification strategy that improves the resilience of DL-based MRI reconstruction methods by utilizing pretrained diffusion models as noise purifiers.
+Deep learning (DL) supervised techniques have been extensively employed in magnetic resonance imaging (MRI) reconstruction, delivering notable performance enhancements over traditional non-DL methods.
+Nonetheless, \textcolor{black}{these models have vulnerabilities} during testing such as their susceptibility to worst-case or noise-based measurement perturbations, variations in training/testing settings like acceleration factors, contrast, k-space sampling locations, and distribution shifts \textcolor{black}{stemming from unseen lesions and different anatomies}.
+This paper addresses these robustness challenges by leveraging diffusion models.
+In particular, we present a robustification strategy that improves the resilience of DL-based MRI reconstruction methods by utilizing pre-trained diffusion models as purifiers.
+We dub our method as \underline{RO}bust \underline{D}L-based MR\underline{I} with Diffusion Purificati\underline{O}n (\underline{RODIO}).
 In contrast to conventional robustification methods for DL-based MRI reconstruction, such as adversarial training (AT), our proposed approach eliminates the need to tackle a minimax optimization problem.
-It only necessitates fine-tuning on purified examples.
-Our experimental results highlight the efficacy of our approach in mitigating the aforementioned instabilities when compared to leading robustification approaches for deep MRI reconstruction, including AT and randomized smoothing.
+It only necessitates efficient fine-tuning on purified examples.
+Our experimental results underscore the effectiveness of our approach in addressing the mentioned instabilities, outperforming standalone diffusion-based MRI reconstructors and leading robustification methods for deep supervised MRI reconstruction, including AT and randomized smoothing.
+Our experiments demonstrate: (\textit{i}) the adaptability of our approach across multiple DL-based supervised MRI reconstruction models; (\textit{ii}) compatibility with accelerated diffusion-based samplers; (\textit{iii}) robustness to data with unseen lesions; and (\textit{iv}) effectiveness when applied to unsupervised single-shot generative reconstructors.